davidmalcolm/texi2rst/output/introduction-to-gcov.rst

-You should compile your code without optimization if you plan to use :command:`gcov` because the optimization, by combining some lines of code into one function, may not give you as much information as you need to look for hot spots where the code is using a great deal of computer time.
+You should compile your code without optimization if you plan to use :command:`gcov` because the optimization, by combining some lines of code into one function, may not give you as much information as you need to look for 'hot spots' where the code is using a great deal of computer time.
 Likewise, because :command:`gcov` accumulates statistics by line (at the lowest resolution), it works best with a programming style that places only one statement on each line.
-If you use complicated macros that expand to loops or to other control structures, the statistics are less helpfulthey only report on the line where the macro call appears.
+If you use complicated macros that expand to loops or to other control structures, the statistics are less helpful-they only report on the line where the macro call appears.
 If your complex macros behave like functions, you can replace them with inline functions to solve this problem.